Amraiwadi: Present

 Another significant phenomenon occurred during the late 1980s and early 1990s; the cotton textile mills went into decline and closed down.

 Nevertheless, their chawls remained and continued to house the former cotton textile mill workers.
 The parent unit, the textile mill, has closed down, and the residents of these chawls no longer being employees of the mills.
 The mill owners were not interested in maintaining such dwellings.
 Since these chawls were under rent control legislation, the owners could not increase the rent.
 The owners, therefore, did not renovate the chawls.
 A few chawl owners offered the occupants to purchase their dwelling units so that the former could get rid of the burden, and such transactions indeed took place in many chawls.

 From being one of the most crime-prone areas to becoming the industrial hub, Amraiwadi has seen quite a transformation.
 Amraiwadi is situated in the eastern segment of Ahmedabad, Gujarat.
 Over the years, the industrial changes and formation of many small-scale industrial estates and commercial, residential and infrastructure development have transformed and reshaped Amraiwadi.
 The area has historically developed as an industrial belt due to the emergence of cotton textile mills and other small-scale industries.
 With the growing developments around the area and the need to accelerate the pace of Industrialization in Gujarat, the Gujarat Industrial Development Act of 1962 came into force, and since then, Amraiwadi has seen a considerable transformation with industrial changes, transport, residential and commercial infrastructure development.
 The project focuses on the impact of Industrialization and its effects on choices of housing and transport.

+An Ideal Urban laboratory

+Amraiwadi functions as a prime urban laboratory for CEPT University students, drawing frequent focus for research and coursework.
+Through foundational programs like the "Understanding the City Studio" (UP4002), the neighborhood is widely utilized because it vividly demonstrates the intersecting layers of urban design, planning, and socio-economic change within a single community.

+Being located in the eastern segment of Ahmedabad, the area is highly accessible for CEPT students to conduct rapid primary surveys, stakeholder interviews, and 1:1 scale street design intervention.